-While word-of-mouth referrals are still important for online orders for delivery, you also need to ensure that your website provides a quality experience.
+While word-of-mouth referrals and word-of-mouth marketing are still important for online orders for delivery, you also need to ensure that your website provides a quality experience.
 After all, your website can collect customer data, encourage pickup and delivery requests, and positively impact your bottom line.
 On the other hand, a poor website or point of sale experience can have a negative effect.
 Since your website is likely the customer's first contact point, you need to ensure a quality ordering experience and a streamlined site layout.

 To start, you should audit your own website.
 Ask a few key questions.
 Is it easy to place online orders?

 Can a customer sign up for your loyalty program for discounts and promotions?
 Do you link to your restaurant partners?
 It's also key to post pertinent information, such as your schedule, to your restaurant website.
 Otherwise, it's harder to attract online sales.
 If your restaurant has a mobile app, you should also have links that direct customers to a download page.
 A smart auditing process can give you a closer look as to what's working for your website and what needs to be reconsidered over time.

 When you increase website functionality, it's easier to boost online sales and phone orders.
 Since COVID-19

 necessitates limited physical interaction, websites and social media pages are your new communication channels.
 As a result, you need to prioritize these experiences to develop a greater degree of brand loyalty.
 With a few key features like email marketing campaigns, POS integration, and mobile device functionality, restaurants of all sizes can begin to entice new customers, improve monthly sales, secure partnerships, and build their digital presence.